Loading lesson…

 AI chatbots make mistakes, and that is normal.
 They do not feel hurt when they are wrong, but how you respond still matters — for your own habits and for getting better answers.
 When an AI gives a silly or incorrect answer, the most useful thing you can do is tell it what was wrong and ask it to try again using clearer words.
 For example, if AI says your favorite animal does not exist, you can say: 'I think that is wrong — please try again.'
 Staying calm and clear helps AI understand what you actually need.
 Being rude or typing angry words does not help — AI does not feel feelings, so it does not try harder when you shout.
 It just processes whatever words you give it.
 Getting frustrated is okay!
 But taking a breath and rephrasing your question calmly is the move that works.
 This patience practice is a skill that helps with people too.
 Asking kindly and clearly gets better results with humans and AI alike.

-What is the core idea behind "AI and being kind when AI gets it wrong"?
+What is the main idea of "AI and being kind when AI gets it wrong"?

-Which best describes the scope of "AI and being kind when AI gets it wrong"?
+Which action would help you apply "AI and being kind when AI gets it wrong" responsibly?